-Please Note: Eligible candidates may sit for the NBE up to three times in one year period.
+Please Note: Eligible candidates may sit for the National Board Exam (NBE) up to three times in one year period.
 Candidates must wait 90 days before taking a failed section of the NBE.

 1. Review the NBE Candidate Handbook carefully.
 As an exam candidate, you must agree to the terms and conditions.

 2. Please review the NBE FAQ page for answers to frequently asked questions.